Node Install - Docker Image

 Go into the server setup_data directory and delete the config.node.json file.
 The server only needs the config.server.json file present.

-You can use a secure delete on the node config file if available as shown below:
+If possible, use a secure delete method on the node config file:

 # ON SERVER: